Farewell message from António Buscardini: Obrigado Brussels Express!

-Today I’m retiring as Editor-in-Chief of Brussels Express and I’m very pleased to announce that the job will be taken over by my friend Pascal Goergen.
+Today I’m retiring as Editor-in-Chief of Brussels Express and I’m very pleased to announce that Brussels Express will be taken over by Pascal Goergen.

 Creating Brussels Express was an incredible journey.
 The idea started growing in my mind one week after my wedding back in September 2016.
 While enjoying our Italian honeymoon in Puglia, I shared with my wife that I would like to create an English-speaking news platform in Brussels in order to help expats, like us, to get to know the city of Brussels.
 During my first three years in Brussels I spent my time in the European bubble, sadly, between Schuman, Place Luxembourg and home.
 I was so focused on my job that I never felt the need to get to know the city I was living in.
 And I knew I was not alone.
 This phenomenon happens to the majority of expats.
 Through Brussels Express I wanted to discover Brussels.
 That was the first selfish reason to launch this project.

 The real bread and butter

 Back to Brussels, and to reality, I tried to figure out the best way to move forward.
 I gathered two former colleagues from the Assembly of European Regions and explained to them my vision.
 If Brussels Express is alive today it is exclusively thanks to these two persons: Alain Fritsch and Lucas Tripoteau.
 Alain took care of designing and creating the website and Lucas was the first support to get sources, ideas, information, pieces and interviews.
 The logo was the most difficult part.
 In the end, I decided to delegate this responsability to both my mother and mother-in-law.
 It was a wise decision if I may say so.